-The combined financial statements have been prepared based on historical cost, except for certain financial instruments measured at fair value, as described below under Description of significant accounting policies.
+The individual and consolidated financial statements have been prepared based on historical cost, except for certain financial instruments measured at fair value, as described below under description of significant accounting policies.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.

-The preparation of combined financial statements requires the use of certain critical accounting estimates.
+The preparation of financial statements requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the parent company and financial statements are disclosed in Note 3.

-2.2 Statement of Added Value (DVA)
+2.2.
+Statement of Added Value ("DVA")

-The Group prepared the Statements of Value Added pursuant to technical pronouncement CPC 09 - Statement of value added.
-They are presented as an integral part of the financial statements in accordance with the BR GAAP applicable to publicly-held companies, while under IFRS they represent additional information.
+Mateus Group has prepared the Statements of Value Added (DVA) pursuant to technical pronouncement CPC 09 - Statement of Added Value.
+They are presented as an integral part of the financial statements in accordance with BR GAAP applicable to publicly-held companies, while under IFRS they represent additional information.